Microsoft Visual Basic for Applications Module FAQ

 VBA is no longer distributed with the AutoCAD installation; it must be downloaded and installed separately.
 The VBA Enabler for Autodesk AutoCAD can be downloaded here.

 Is this one VBA module all I need?

 Yes, the VBA Enabler can be used with recent Autodesk AutoCAD and Autodesk AutoCAD-based products (AutoCAD Architecture, AutoCAD Mechanical, and AutoCAD Map 3D).

 What version of VBA does AutoCAD support?

 As of January 31, 2014, Autodesk is no longer authorized to distribute VBA 6 or earlier versions of VBA for use with Autodesk AutoCAD and other Autodesk products.
-This change affects the availability to download and install VBA for Autodesk AutoCAD 2013 or earlier, VBA remains available for Autodesk AutoCAD 2014 and Autodesk AutoCAD 2014-based products because those products support VBA 7.1.
-If you need VBA, you will need to upgrade to the latest release or migrate your custom programs to AutoLISP, ObjectARX, or Managed .NET (VB.NET or C++).
+This change affects the availability to download and install VBA for Autodesk AutoCAD 2013 or earlier.
+VBA still remains available for Autodesk AutoCAD 2014 and Autodesk AutoCAD 2014-based products, and later because those products support VBA 7.1.
+If you need VBA, you will need to upgrade to the latest release or migrate your custom programs to AutoLISP, ObjectARX, or Managed .NET (VB.NET or C#).

 What languages are supported by VBA?

 A global, English installer can be installed on all language versions of Autodesk AutoCAD and Autodesk AutoCAD-based products.
 The VBA module will install the correct language resources on the target platform.

 The VBA Enabler can be installed using the stand-alone installer or deployed using a script.
 The deployment script can be downloaded from the product support page.